-The College has submitted proposed amendments to Regulation 202/94 (under the Pharmacy Act) to the Ministry of Health regarding registration and quality assurance activities.
-It is anticipated that these changes will be approved by the government in 2020.
-Therefore, the College is providing registrants and applicants with information regarding how these changes would affect registration and quality assurance processes.
+The Ministry of Health is actively working towards approving amended registration and quality assurance regulations that the College submitted to government.
+While the exact timing for government approval of changes to Regulation 202/94 under the Pharmacy Act has not been set, the College is providing registrants and applicants with information regarding how these changes would affect registration and quality assurance processes.

-- Elimination of the pharmacy student class of registration, as provisions in the Regulated Health Professions Act and the Drug and Pharmacies Regulation Act allow pharmacy students to practice under supervision.
+- Elimination of the pharmacy student class of registration.
+This aligns with the practice of other health professions where students do not register with their regulatory body but rather practice under supervision based on authority in the Regulated Health Professions Act and the Drug and Pharmacies Regulation Act.

-- Creation of a pharmacy technician intern class of registration, who can practice to scope under supervision after graduation while completing the practice-based assessment and other registration requirements.
+- Creation of a pharmacy technician intern (intern technician) class of registration so that pharmacy technician graduates can register with the College and practice to scope under supervision while they complete their final entry-to-practice requirements.

-- Requirement to complete the education program, the PEBC Qualifying exam, the Jurisprudence exam and a practice-based assessment (PACE or SPT) within two years of an application to be registered as a pharmacist or pharmacy technician.
+- Requirement to complete the PEBC Qualifying exam, the Jurisprudence, Ethics and Professionalism exam and a practice-based assessment (PACE or SPT) within two years of an application to be registered as a pharmacist or pharmacy technician.

 The College will be reaching out to the groups affected by each of these changes with more specific messaging as we prepare for implementation.
 Please refer to the FAQs below.